ChrisEric1/ChrisEric1.GitHub.io/README.md

 Now it should work with the last newest assets compatiable with lightcord.

-B. You may also compile lightcord, you need the modified source code http://github.com/ChrisEric1/Lightcord with its requirements like node.js and you need the patches http://github.com/ChrisEric1/ChrisEric1/archive/refs/heads/main.zip Compile lightcord and then DO NOT copy settings.json since its not required when compiled. cd into the patches in a new cmd window, run **npm i && node index.js** and run lightcord.
+B. You may also compile lightcord, you need the modified source code http://github.com/ChrisEric1/Lightcord with its requirements like node.js
+ ~~and you need the patches http://github.com/ChrisEric1/ChrisEric1/archive/refs/heads/main.zip~~ Compile lightcord and then ~~DO NOT copy settings.json since its not required when compiled. cd into the patches in a new cmd window, run **npm i && node index.js** and~~ run lightcord.
 Thats it.

+C. Download and run the latest release from https://github.com/ChrisEric1/Lightcord/releases and run it WITHOUT ANY PATCHES NEEDED!
+Note you may need to close it and reopen if running for the first time due to a bug, and tabs don't currently work at the moment.

 # FAQ